7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/README.md

 ## TODO

-- create base image for gradio to reduce memory footprint for other images
+- <del>create base image for gradio to reduce memory footprint for other images</del>
+- diffusers-unofficial-sdxl-turbo-i2i-t2i will only run on gpu resources (fiddle with k8s deployment to find correct settings)

 ## troubleshooting